 The Company is involved in various pending and potential legal proceedings related to its business, including litigation, arbitration and regulatory proceedings.
-The Company establishes reserves for potential losses in accordance with FASB Accounting Standards Codification Topic 450, "Contingencies," to the extent that claims are probable of loss and the amount of the loss can be reasonably estimated.
+The Company establishes reserves for potential losses to the extent that claims are probable of loss and the amount of the loss can be reasonably estimated.
 The determination of the outcome and reserve amounts requires significant judgment on the part of management.